 Don: I'm going to - permanently - cupcake - them.

 - Parodied and Played for Laughs in one episode of Fairly OddParents.
 Vicky presents Timmy's parents with a badly-doctored tape recording of Timmy admitting to cheating on his math test (and by "badly doctored", we mean the words "cheated on my math test" are in a deep voice that obviously isn't Timmy's).
 When Timmy objects, "I never cheated on my math test!", Vicky records it and uses it to splice together a more convincing recording on the spot.

 - A variation occurs in Obsoletely Fabulous.
 Bender meets an outdated cartridge robot that carries a bag filled with individual cartridges for responses and conversations.

-- On the episode T The Terrestrial, Bender accidently abandons Fry on Omicron Persei 8, but doesn't want to let the rest of the cast find out.
-The only recoding Bender has of Fry is his outgoing voice mail.
+- On the episode T The Terrestrial, Bender accidentally abandons Fry on Omicron Persei 8, but doesn't want to let the rest of the cast find out.
+The only recording Bender has of Fry is his outgoing voice mail.
 Luckily for Bender, the outgoing message is lengthy enough and Fry is The Ditz, so no one notices the strange syntax or awkward pauses from Bender repeatedly rewinding and fast-forwarding the tape.

 - Miraculous Ladybug: Downplayed, but Kagame has a recording of her mother's voice saying "Tatsu," the name of her self-driving car, in order to override the controls and go where she wants.
 Speaking the destination in her own voice is fine once Tatsu gets her mother's authorization.